julianmarcoux/julianmarcoux.github.io/_pages/reading_group.md

 - When: Every two weeks
 - Where: **Intranef 149**
-- Zoom link: If you would like to attend via Zoom, please send me an email !
+- Zoom link: If you would like to attend via Zoom, please send me an email!

 The LTAM joins the Rare Voices Micro Research Cluster Seminar